…the children have got such a vibe out of it… they’ve [learned] something that we never could have done otherwise.

-In Tune is a project in partnership with four of West Yorkshire’s Music Education Hubs: Bradford, Calderdale, Kirklees and Wakefield.
+In Tune was a project in partnership with four of West Yorkshire’s Music Education Hubs: Bradford, Calderdale, Kirklees and Wakefield.

-Working in one primary school in each Hub area, the project offers high quality music making, giving children and young people broad musical opportunities and choices.
-The children are:
+Working in one primary school in each Hub area, the project offered high quality music making to children and young people, giving them wide-ranging musical opportunities and choices.
+The children took part in:

 - – learning music technology

 - – learning instruments

 - – creating and designing their own music

 - – composing soundscapes